×

 So, what happens when you hand over your resignation letter and your current manager provides a counteroffer, asking you to stay?

-Anywhere up to 50% of the employees who choose to resign from a role will receive a counteroffer from their employer.
+According to our global salary survey, 18% of those who choose to resign from a role will receive a counteroffer from their employer.

 In other words, additional money or benefits they didn’t consider offering you before they realised you wanted to leave.